bartov-e/dotnetbook/en/MemorySpan.md

 a compiler will prohibit it.
 Before I say why, I would like you to guess which problems this construct brings.

 Well, I hope you thought, guessed and maybe even understood the reason.
 If yes, my efforts to writing a detailed chapter about a [thread stack] (./ThreadStack.md) paid off.
-Because when you pass a reference to local variables to a method that finished its work, you can call another method, wait until it finishes its work too, and then read values of those local variables using x[0.99].
+Because when you return a reference to local variables from a method that finishes its work, you can call another method, wait until it finishes its work too, and then read values of those local variables using x[0.99].

 Fortunately, when we attempt to write such code a compiler slaps on our wrists by warning: `CS8352 Cannot use local 'reff' in this context because it may expose referenced variables outside of their declaration scope`.
 The compiler is right because if you bypass this error, there will be a chance, while in a plug-in, to steal the passwords of others or to elevate  privileges for running our plug-in.